Doommius/SDU_IMADA_Notes/README.md

 The original authors of the notes should be on the frontpage of the notes.

 #Note i have more notes but they are in word/google docs format, and would have to be reformatted before being added here, but it's a work in progress, i plan on going over the notes once in a while for refreshing and improving the notes. if you want to contribute feel free to add to the notes.

+Notes are for

+DM510 - Operating systems
+DM553 - Complexity and Computability
+DM555 - Data mining
+DM556 - Database management systems
+DM558 - Introduction to computer science
+DM818 - Paralle computing
+DM869 - Advanced Topics in Concurrent Systems
+DM873 - Deep learning

+More to be added.